top of page

 And that resonates.
 Stage-to-stage conversion rate is an arbitrarily defined metric that produces an unrealistic perspective.
 What’s the point?

 What you really want is the proportion [of opportunities] that go on to win from each stage—the win rate.
 To do this properly requires incorporating all opportunities (independent of their age), adjusting for age differences, and computing win rates as a function of time since entering the stage.
 Funnelcast does this for you as shown below.
-(For a description of the issues involved in properly computing win rates, see our blog post on what Covid taught us about computing this metric.)
+(For a description of how to compute win rates as a function of time, see our blog post.)

 Each line represents the cumulative win rate as a function of time.
 For example, 100 days after entering stage 4, 75% of such opportunities are closed won.
 Shaded areas are 95% confidence intervals on that measurement.